michael bosworth

 Transference

 This soundscape within the white cube became part of the ritual of visiting the museum.
 The experience of viewing the work in these rooms was unique as the soundscape could not be ignored and became integrated into the art.
+Installation of new heavy sculptures created new cracks and notes emerged from the floors.
+Regular patrons understood the sounds and might tap lightly making a note while new visitors, unaware of the feature, would inadvertently add to the performance.

-Recording the sounds of the loose stones in 2015 I created a collection of audio files.
+Recording the sounds of the loose stones on the floors of the galleries in 2015 I created a collection of audio files.
 My intention was for the tones to be downloaded and installed on phones as ringtones or text alerts.
 Playing the sounds outside of the gallery space would disconnect the sounds from a visit to the Albright-Knox and allow for new contextualization.
 Or perhaps it would bring feelings associated with the gallery experience into other realms.
 But I was most interested in what would happen when those notes organically generated within the space were echoed by a recording nearby but out of place.

 The tones can be downloaded for free by clocking on the icon below.